PhilipTHess/FarmDB/README.md

 This repository holds the code, data, and metadata used to build and demonstrate a PostgreSQL (with PostGIS) spatial database that holds agricultural records.

-See full thesis document attached or contact Philip Hess (philipthess@gmail.com) with any questions.
+See full thesis document (pending publication) or contact Philip Hess (philipthess@gmail.com) with any questions.